 In the land of the freed, where I have been invited on several occasions to be honoured, I have bumped into ideas that put me in a particular context.
 I have had my fair share of airport delays for instance.

-I wonder, at times, whether the same treatment is given to everyone whose last name just happens to be McVeigh (as in infamous Oklahoma city bomber Timothy McVeigh)??
+I wonder, at times, whether the same treatment is given to everyone whose last name just happens to be McVeigh (as in Timothy)??